Ancient Semitic religion: Abrahamic religions

-Scholars have demonstrated that the Enuma Elish influenced the Genesis creation narrative.
+Many scholars believe that the Assyro-Babylonian Enuma Elish influenced the Genesis creation narrative.
 The Epic of Gilgamesh influenced the Genesis flood narrative.
 The Sumerian myth of Enmerkar and the Lord of Aratta also had influence on the Tower of Babel myth in Genesis.
-Some writers trace the story of Esther to Babylonian roots.

-El Elyon also appears in Balaam's story in Numbers and in Moses song in Deuteronomy 32.8.
-The Masoretic Texts suggest:

-When the Most High ('Elyōn) divided to the nations their inheritance, he separated the sons of man (Ādām); he set the bounds of the people according to the number of the sons of Israel.
+Some writers trace the story of Esther to Assyrio-Babylonian roots.
+El Elyon appears in Balaam's story in Numbers and in Moses' song in Deuteronomy 32.8.
+The Masoretic Texts suggest:When the Most High ('Elyōn) divided to the nations their inheritance, he separated the sons of man (Ādām); he set the bounds of the people according to the number of the sons of Israel.

 Rather than "sons of Israel", the Septuagint, the Greek Old Testament, suggests the "angelōn theou," or "angels of God", and a few versions even have huiōn theou (sons of God).
 The Dead Sea Scrolls version of this suggests that there were in fact 70 sons of the Most High God sent to rule over the 70 nations of the Earth.
 This idea of the 70 nations of Earth, each ruled over by one of the Elohim (sons of God), is also found in Ugaritic texts.
 The Arslan Tash inscription suggests that each of the 70 sons of El Elyon was bound to their people by a covenant.
 Thus, Crossan translates: